Inside: El Salvador is Central America’s smallest nation and the least visited. But this up-and-coming travel destination is well worth exploring.

-Its war-torn history is partly to blame but the country has also been plagued by natural disasters like Hurricane Stan in 2005 which was immediately followed by the eruption of Volcán Santa Ana.
+Its war-torn history is partly to blame.
+But the country has also been plagued by natural disasters like Hurricane Stan in 2005 which was immediately followed by the eruption of Volcán Santa Ana.
 Flooding from the remnants of Hurricane Ida also hit the country hard in 2009.

 With two volcanic ridges spanning east to west, daily life in the country known as the “Land of Volcanoes” is anything but boring.

-I didn’t have much time in El Salvador, less than 24 hours, in fact.
-So I did what has become my standard M.O. when time is short, I threw money at the problem.
+I don’t have much time in El Salvador.
+Less than 24 hours, in fact.
+So I do what has become my standard M.O. when time is short.

-After getting a decent night’s sleep, I headed down to the bell desk in the morning to inquire about my options.
+The next morning, after a decent night’s sleep, I head down to the bell desk to inquire about my options.
 Typically, in situations like this, it’s best to just hire a car and driver for the day.

 Adjacent to El Salvador’s sprawling capital, the western edge of San Salvador actually lies on the slopes of the volcano.
-The drive to the top has a few good view points and we stopped for photos at two.
-After parking at the visitor’s center, we began the hike to the top.
+The drive to the top has a few good viewpoints and we stop for photos several times.
+After parking at the visitor’s center, we begin the hike to the top.

 During the volcano’s most recent eruption, in 1917, the crater lake evaporated and a cinder cone appeared, nicknamed “Boquerocinto” by the local volcano people.

 The Beaches of La Libertad

 El Salvador is the only Central American country without a Caribbean coastline.
-Instead, the country’s rugged Pacific coast is primarily known for fishing villages and surfing.
+Instead, the country’s rugged Pacific coast is primarily known for fishing villages and great surfing.

-Historically, the gritty beach town of La Libertad has been better known for drugs and crime than surfing and tourism but the government has made a conscious effort in recent years to improve both the tourist infrastructure and safety.
+Historically, the gritty beach town of La Libertad has been better known for drugs and crime than surfing and tourism.
+But El Salvador’s government has made a conscious effort in recent years to improve both the tourist infrastructure and safety.